MrVardhan006/CRYPTO-PORTFOLIO-TRACKER-06/README.md

 # CRYPTO-PORTFOLIO-TRACKER-2006

-About A full-stack crypto portfolio tracker built using Flask, SQL, and CoinGecko API.
+A full-stack crypto portfolio tracker built using Flask, SQL, and CoinGecko API.
 Users can add coins, track prices, edit holdings, view gainers, and manage a simple dashboard.
+All the frontend part saved in a file called templates.
+All the css part saved in a file called static.